xpack/web-jekyll/pages/xbb/end-of-support.md

 Due to maintenance issues, starting with XBB v3.1, support for CentOS/RHEL 6 was discontinued.

-However support for RHEL 7 is very important, and will be preserved for as long as possible.
-In practical terms, the ldd version must be 2.17 or lower.
+Similarly, starting with XBB v3.4, support for CentOS/RHEL 7
+was discontinued

 ## GNU/Linux distro versions